augustin-laurent/TuxHueDo/README.md

 sudo zypper install opencv-devel libopencv408 python311-jsonschema glm-devel nlohmann_json-devel
 ```

-Additionally you have to build the curlpp, Restbed and Mbed-TLS from source from the links above.
+Additionally you have to build the Restbed and Mbed-TLS from source from the links above.
 Follow the build instructions in their respective README files and copy them to the appropriate place, as some of them don't do that automatically (usually /usr/local/lib64/ for libraries (check LD_LIBRARY_PATH) or /usr/local/include/ for includes)

 </details>